filecoin-project/lotus-docs/content/en/tutorials/lotus/import-data-from-ipfs.md

     UseIpfs = true
     ```

-1. Restart your IPFS daemon.
+1. Restart your IPFS and Lotus daemon.
 1. You should now be able to make deals with the data associated with your IPFS node:

     ```shell